 Published on Feb.
 9, 2021

-Transfer to the laying house
+Transfer of pullets to the laying house

 Preparations at the rearing farm

-There is an important preliminary period before transfer, in which time the stock is prepared for the conditions they will encounter in the laying house.
+There is an important preliminary period before transfer, in which time the stock is prepared for the conditions they will encounter in the hen laying house.
 The following points should be considered:

-- For easier adaptation to the laying house, ideally rearing house temperature and light intensity should be gradually adjusted in the last couple of weeks before transfer to match laying house conditions
+- For easier adaptation to the hen laying house, ideally rearing house temperature and light intensity should be gradually adjusted in the last couple of weeks before transfer to match laying house conditions

 - Vaccinations should be given at least one week before transfer, to obtain a good vaccine reaction.
 A late or long transfer often leads to delayed start of lay and higher mortality.